Skip to main content

 What industry leaders are saying about our program:

 “Honestly, the first few times I went to Provo, I was like: What am I doing here?
 I’m a little Jewish girl from back East.
 But I was just amazed by how absolutely lovely those kids are.
 They couldn’t be nicer, humbler, more respectful.
 It’s a pleasure.
-And when they come here, they stay that way.” -Marilyn Friedman, Former Head of Outreach at DreamWorks.
+And when they come here, they stay that way.” -Marilyn Friedman, former Head of Outreach at DreamWorks

 “It means there’s a maturity level there.
 If I’m a senior executive and I want to get people on my team, they’ve got to be hard-working and serious people.
 They’ve got to understand that this is a business— it’s not just art for art’s sake.
-The kids coming out of B.Y.U., they’ve got that box checked.” -Barry Weiss, Former Senior Vice President at Sony Animation and longtime Animation Executive
+The kids coming out of B.Y.U., they’ve got that box checked.” -Barry Weiss, former Senior Vice President at Sony Animation and longtime Animation Executive

-“...If we can add something to the culture that makes people think about being better human beings — more productive, more kind, more forgiving — that’s what we want to do.” -Brent Adams, founder of the Center for Animation
+“...If we can add something to the culture that makes people think about being better human beings — more productive, more kind, more forgiving — that’s what we want to do.” -Brent Adams, founder of the BYU Center for Animation

 Are you a recruiter for a film, game, or VFX company?
 Click here to learn more about how to recruit at BYU.